pranvgarg/Connect4/README.md

 3. **Building & launching the Docker container** to host the backend AI service.

 The **Dockerfile** defines the containerized environment, ensuring **all dependencies** (Python, TensorFlow, Django, Anvil Uplink) are installed and managed.
+This section outlines the process of containerizing the Connect 4 game using Docker and deploying it on AWS Lightsail.
+The implementation, which incorporates Django, TensorFlow, and Anvil Uplink, was containerized through a carefully configured Dockerfile.
+The Dockerfile copies project files, sets the working directory, and manages dependencies within the container, while Docker Compose streamlines the management of multiple services, including restarting containers automatically.
+We encountered challenges, such as understanding image vs. container workflows, handling large dependencies like TensorFlow models, and ensuring proper file transfer to AWS using FileZilla.
 The **Docker Compose** file simplifies the process by defining multiple services, including automatic restarts.
 <img width="707" alt="image" src="https://github.com/user-attachments/assets/1f04917b-7487-4975-8b60-f771deb401b8" />